WangChengYeh/mcp_word/SPEC.md

 - Add WebSocket authentication, logging, and error tracking

 ## 6. Test
-- test.sh Unit test, Fake STDIO and socket connection
+- test.sh Unit test, Fake STDIO for MCP client and socket connection for office
+- STDIO: use shell pipeline to provide input
+- socket: generate a test javascript as a socket client